 A well known site called The Odin Project offers a free computer science course complete with tutorials, blogs and a helpful community.
 As you start your journey, you’ll run into StackOverflow, a question-and-answer site helping novice and experienced programmers discover solutions and connect with their peers.

 If you’re looking for a more structured and academic approach, Harvard’s CS50 curriculum is available on YouTube.
 It’s a great introduction on how to think like a programmer and understand important theories of computer science.
 The self-taught approach has worked for many computer science enthusiasts, but traditional education has also helped professionals take their career to the next level.

-A master’s in computer science may deepen your understanding of computer science theories and application, increase your earning potential, and allow you to pursue a specialization in an in demand field, such as cyber security or data science.
+If computer science seems like a good fit, the first step is getting a bachelor’s degree in computer science or major in a STEM or business-related field with a concentration in computer science.
 Outside of traditional education, you can work on projects to apply what you already know and use some of the resources in this article to start solving problems and launch your career.

 If you didn’t study computer science during your undergraduate studies or feel stuck in your current computer science-related role, you could pursue a master’s in computer science online.
 A master’s in computer science may deepen your understanding of computer science theories and application, increase your earning potential, and allow you to pursue a specialization in an in-demand field, such as cybersecurity or data science.